MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-hybrid-ie-mode.md

 ::screenshot:

-Users can choose to exit from IE mode using the Leave button on the banner, the pinned IE mode icon or Settings and more (the ellipses icon ...) > Exit Internet Explorer mode, otherwise Microsoft Edge will automatically exit from IE mode when a navigation that isn't "in-page" occurs (for example, using the address bar, the back button, or a favorite link).
+Users can choose to exit from IE mode using the Leave button on the banner, the pinned IE mode icon or **Settings and more (the ellipses icon ...) > Exit Internet Explorer mode**, otherwise Microsoft Edge will automatically exit from IE mode when a navigation that isn't "in-page" occurs (for example, using the address bar, the back button, or a favorite link).

 Entries remain on the local site list for a default period of 30 days.
 We recommend you configure legacy sites for your organization in the Enterprise Mode Site List.
 The local site list will ensure that users can continue their workflow without being interrupted while the organization’s site list gets updated.
 On day 31, when users navigate to the site, they will see a banner explaining that the site will no longer load in IE mode.
 Users can add it back to the local site list if they so choose.